enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-project.md

 { "_id": 73, "secondType": "Poison" }
 // ...
 ```
 As you can see above, our aggregation was supposed to only aggregate documents which contain the specified field(`secondType`).
-However, since the `_id` field is included by default we have to add `_id:0` to exclude it.
+However, since the `_id` field is included by default we have to add `_id: 0` to exclude it.
 ```javascript
 db.pokemon.aggregate([
   { $project: { _id: 0, secondType: 1 } }